ucsb-cs156/OLD-website-originial-repo/_topics/windows_wsl.md

 # Install Node/npm

-Before we begin, remove all previous versions (if any) of Node that you may have installed in WSL by running this command:
+Before we begin, remove all previous versions (if any) of Node that you may have installed through `apt` in WSL by running this command:
 ```
 sudo apt-get purge --auto-remove nodejs
 ```